Chancellor finalists to present to campus, public beginning Nov. 8

 They will discuss their understanding of the polytechnic model, followed by a question-and-answer period.
 UW-Stout is Wisconsin’s Polytechnic University.

 The finalists were announced Friday, Nov.
 1, by the UW System.
-Learn more here or go to the Chancellor Search webpage.
+Learn more about the position or go to the Chancellor Search webpage.

 ###